Sukii/OnContradictions/README.md

 b = 0.100 · · ·

-where b is obtained by reversing the 0s and 1s of i-th digit of a i , such that,
+where b is obtained by reversing the 0s and 1s of i-th digit of ai , such that,

 b = 0.b11 b22 b33 b44 b55 ... ∉ {a1,a2,a3,...}